major196512/multi-machine-tutorial.pytorch/README.md

 ## Multi Machines
 ### Main Machine
 [For collective communication](https://tutorials.pytorch.kr/intermediate/dist_tuto.html#collective-communication) in pytorch, it needs to execute process in main machine.
-They automatically set main machine ip address and unused port number for TCP communication.
+They automatically set main machine IP address and unused port number for TCP communication.

-`num-machine`
-set `machine-rank` to zero.
+For main process, you must set `machine-rank` to zero and `num-machine` to the number of machines.
 ```bash
 CUDA_VISIBLE_DEVICES='0,1' python -m src.tools.check_dist --num-gpu 2 --num-machine 2 --machine-rank 0
 ```